restaurantreact/bottomtabnavigator/README.md

 # bottomtabnavigator
-custom bottom navigator with transitions enabled check bottom navigator screenshots to check the transition
+custom bottom navigator with transitions enabled, check_bottom_navigator_screenshots to check the transition